 Not being able to seal the indoor unit of the air conditioner fully

-Most AC ports have an allowance to accommodate the frame of your AC unit.
+Most AC ports can accommodate the frame of your AC unit.
 This gap is often left unfilled.
 It causes a source of discussion among users.

 Consider other gear you might need for the AC system

-Setting up your air conditioning system is a much easier process than buying a tent.
+Setting up your air conditioning system is much more accessible than buying a tent.

-If you have a window-type air conditioning unit, you must prepare a stand or create one that should go about 10 to 12 inches above the ground and hold your AC unit.
+If you have a window-type air conditioning unit, prepare a stand or create one about 10 to 12 inches above the ground and hold your AC unit.

 The stand must allow your AC’s outdoor unit to breathe.
 If the outdoor unit is sealed off, the heat generated from the condenser can cause a fire.

 Portable air conditioning units are much easier to install.
-Place the exhaust hose out of your tent, and you’re ready to go.
+Place the exhaust hose out of your tent, and you’re ready.